 Pamela Keller joined the KU Law faculty in 1999 as an instructor in the Lawyering program with extensive practice experience.
 She graduated from the KU School of Law in 1993, Order of the Coif, and was the Note and Comment Editor of the Kansas Law Review.
 After serving two years as a law clerk for the Hon.
 John W. Lungstrum, U.S. District Court, District of Kansas, she joined Ice Miller in Indianapolis and worked for the firm for nine years.
 Her primary area of practice has been labor and employment law, including employment litigation, as well as advising clients in traditional labor matters and representing clients in administrative matters.
 She has served as director of the Lawyering Skills Program since 2006 and received the Robert A. Schroeder Teaching Fellowship in 2012.
+Keller was recognized in 2018 when she received the inaugural Bob & Kathie Taylor Excellence in Teaching Award at the KU Teaching Summit.

 - Judicial Field Placement Program